evandowning/model-api-sequence/README.md

 # "out.txt" will store the detailed output of training and testing your LSTM

 # Evaluate LSTM model
-$ python3 evaluation.py model.json weight.h5 features/ hash.label labels.txt predictions.csv
+$ python3 evaluation.py model.json weight.h5 features/ hash.label labels.txt predictions.csv convert_classes.txt

 # train.pkl and test.pkl are saved train/test fold to be used to construct
 # confusion matrix and other statistics from running lstm.py